 - You may also be offered some other tests to check for other health problems that can affect your legs such as diabetes and anaemia.

 You may hear different words to describe your wound such as ulcer, leg ulcer, sore, laceration, chronic wound and maybe others.
 Ask your nurse to explain their choice of word and what this may mean for you.

-Depending on your test results or what your condition has been diagnosed as having, often your practice nurse will help manage your condition with compression.
-Or it may be that your GP may refer you to a specialist health professional for further tests.
+Depending on your test results or what your condition has been diagnosed as having, often your practice nurse will help manage your condition with compression therapy.
+Or it may be that your GP or healthcare professional may refer you to a specialist health professional for further tests.

 What should I do if my leg ulcer or foot ulcer isn’t getting any smaller?

 If your ulcer fails to progress, and reduce in size a referral should be made to a specialist service such as a Tissue Viability Nurse or your local Leg Club.
 If you have an ulcer that your GP or local specialist are struggling to heal, you can also ask to be referred to Accelerate, one of our coalition partners, while they are based in London, they do accept referrals from all over the UK, but you will need your GP to start this process.
 Failure to seek a reduction or progress of your leg ulcer could be a sign that harm is being caused to you, or the person your caring for.
 Get clear on what harm looks like and how to tackle it.